 I’m a huge fan of sheet pan dinners and these Sheet Pan Chicken Thighs with Curried Vegetables and Couscous is a fantastic one-pan meal!
-If you’ve tried my Sheet Pan Chicken with Roasted Potatoes and Veggies, this is a great follow up to try!
+If you’ve tried my Sheet Pan Chicken with Roasted Potatoes and Veggies, this is a great follow-up to try!

-It’s easier than a Roast Chicken because there is no carving to do, and it’s quicker too allowing you to get a complete chicken dinner the table in less than an hour!
+It’s easier than a Roast Chicken because there is no carving to do, and it’s quicker too allowing you to get a complete chicken dinner on the table in less than an hour!

 Why You Will Love this:

 - The chicken is moist and juicy with crispy skin flavored with the hint of sweetness coming from the cinnamon.

 - The chicken and vegetables create a delicious sauce that is fantastic when poured over the couscous